+4.5.
 Cultural and identity aspects

-Several of the statements that participants evaluated also related to cultural and identity aspects.
-These statements are shown in Table 26.
+Several of the statements that participants evaluated also related to aspects of culture and identity.
+These statements are shown in the Appendix.
 In what follows, I detail the relationship between participant responses to each of these statements and political orientation.